fauzanalghifary/notes/ai/ai-engineering/sharing-session.md

 - So, yeah, when choosing the model, it really depends on the use case in our application.
 - There is also this quote from the book: ...
-- And this is also shows why it's important to have evals in place.
+- And this is also shows why it's important to have evals.
 - to know if this model is suitable or not for our app, we can just run the evals and do the comparison between models there.

-## Update models (SKIP)

-- lastly, there is research here from Amplify.
-  - How often do you update / change your models.
-  - The majority here is Monthly and Quarterly.
-- This is, once again, shows why evals is important, because every time we changes the models, we can just try to run the dataset that we have.
-- We can see and compare the capability, the latency, and the cost there.
+  - evals score, latency, cost.

 # 4. Prompt Engineering